Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: A harmonically trapped gas in a moving random potential

 The results of the previous section, shown in Fig.~\ref{fig:dfrandom}, enable us to understand an experimentally more reliable case of the trapped 1D Bose gas in a random field, moving with constant velocity $v$.

-The density profile of the gas cloud is determined from the equation of state via the Thomas-Fermi approximation.
+The density profile of the gas, described by Eq.~(\ref{LLham}), can be determined from the equation of state via the LDA (Thomas-Fermi) approximation.
+Then the drag force in the linear response formalism is written as an integral over local contributions, i.e. where the Bose gas can be assumed to be in local equilibrium and well described by the LDA.
 We explicitly consider the case of strong interactions $\gamma \gg 1$ (the TG gas), where simple closed-form expressions are found.